rw3iss/3kdb/readme.md

 **ESSENTIAL STRUCTURE:**
-* chars: individual character settings
+* chars: Individual character settings.
-* common: settings shared across all characters/global stuff
+* common: Settings shared across all characters/global stuff.
-* modules: individual script packages that do specific things, that specific characters can choose to utilize
+* modules: Individual script packages that do specific things, that specific characters can choose to utilize.

 **RULES FOR REPO:**
-* put your character-specific stuff in /chars/\<charname\>
+* Put your character-specific stuff in /chars/\<charname\>
-* use /* COMMENT */ for comments, not "#nop COMMENT;"
+* Only use /* COMMENT */ for comments outside of any blocks, but use "#nop comment" format inside blocks.

 **CONNECTING TO 3K / BASIC PLAYING**
-* Just run './tmux.sh' in your home directory, and it will start a 2-pane tmux session, with mud output on the left, and chatlogs on the right.
+* Edit tmux.sh to point to wherever you have downloaded the settings, and then in a terminal (on a system that has tmux, obviously), run './tmux.sh', and it will start a 2-pane tmux session, with mud output on the left, and chatlogs on the right.
 You should be presented with a list of characters from the local directory, and can choose one, and your settings in mud/chars/<char>.tin will be loaded.
 You can load the map with 'loadmap' (and unload with 'killmap' if you notice things getting slow), then 'showmap' to see the map, or 'hidemap' to hide it.
 This will be changed soon to facilitate the new #draw feature in tintin.
+* COMING SOON: No more tmux... will be using #draw and #screen for everything.

 **COMMITTING / ADDING STUFF:**
-* if you want to add new things, it should assume that you would generally be working within a custom module you might be building, over time, or contributing to an existing one.
+* If you want to add new things, it should assume that you would generally be working within a custom module you might be building, over time, or contributing to an existing one.
 So work within only that /modules/\<module\> folder.
 Otherwise, you are also free to add to the common guild-, eq-, an area-specific scripts in the /common/\<type\>/\<script\>.tin file.
 That's all fine, but please make some of your changes known or at least make sense for use as a global, non-conflicting thing.
 Will try to put together a more custom forum for changes, but for now can also open an Issue / Feature Request or Pull request if you want, before adding global changes.
 * If you want to help with more formal architectures or really dive in, ask Zorbaine (rw3iss@gmail.com), help is gladly accepted.
 There are about 3 of us wrangling the beast that is the 3k bot.